Preservation Rhinoplasty London & UK

 Rhinoplasty preservation has less risk of disturbing breathing function.

 After the preservation method of rhinoplasty, there is a much lower risk of developing problems with breathing.
 Traditional surgery may involve the destruction of some of the vital soft tissues which maintain nasal function.
 This can result in airflow obstruction either soon after the procedure or several years later.
 Preservation surgery helps to preserve these vital soft tissues throughout the procedure, which eliminates the requirement for a future reconstructive procedure.

 The preservation method of surgery is different from traditional structural rhinoplasty in that the surgeon separates soft tissues in such a way as to preserve the delicate ligaments and blood vessels which form a vital component of the soft tissues.
 The dissection plane is often beneath the periosteal layer of the bone and the perichondrial layer of the cartilage.
 Preserving these structures helps to minimise bruising and swelling, which allows for a quicker recovery compared with traditional surgery.
 Patients who have had preservation rhinoplasty may experience full healing within six weeks compared with several months for traditional surgery.

 Am I suitable?

-Ideal patients should ideally be non-smokers.
-Smokers will need to quit at least four weeks before and after the procedure because smoking can affect wound healing.
+Patients should ideally be non-smokers.
+Smokers must quit at least four weeks before and after the procedure because smoking can affect wound healing.
 Preservation rhinoplasty can produce a significant boost in self-confidence.
 When you feel happier about your appearance, this can help you to feel better about yourself.
-Before consider having rhinoplasty preservation, you should discuss your ideas and expectations with your surgeon at an in-person consultation before making an informed decision on the best treatment option.
+Before considering having rhinoplasty preservation, you should discuss your ideas and expectations with your surgeon at an in-person consultation before making an informed decision on the best treatment option.